gerdinv/TipCalculator/README.md

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
-- [x] Added a "split bill feature" that provides users the bill and provides the total bill per person.
+- [x] Added a "split bill feature" that allows users to split the bill and provides the total bill per person.

 ## Video Walkthrough